 I pick up the tale of our 2003 Mexican Riviera cruise with our most southern stop in Acapulco.
+(Read my first post about the cruise HERE)

 The approach to Acapulco Bay.